-For additional details refer to Act No. 183 of December 27, 2001, as amended.
+For additional details, refer to Act No. 183 of December 27, 2001, as amended, and Internal Revenue Circular Letter No. 05-04 of March 23, 2005.

 Line 15 - Enter the amount of credit for construction investment in urban centers.
-Every person that carries out a construction or improvement project in a urban center, as provided by law, may claim a credit against the tax equal to 75% of the project or improvement cost.
-In case of projects located in historic zones, or if the constructed or improved structures are located within the four streets around the public square of all urban centers, whether they are historic zones or not, the credit will be 100% of the investment.
+Every person that carries out a construction or improvement project in an urban center, as provided by law, may qualify to claim a credit against the tax.